-The Ashbourne College Medical School Programme has evolved and developed for over 20 years since Ashbourne College was established in 1981.
-It is designed to give students the best possible chance of entering a UK Medical School.
+The Ashbourne College Medical School Programme has been running for more than 30 years since the college was established in 1981.
+It is designed to give students the best possible chance of entering a UK medical school.

-This section provides information about what Ashbourne College has to offer its medical candidates and guidance for students in both the AS and A2 years on how to prepare themselves to apply to read medical degrees.
+This section provides information about what Ashbourne College has to offer to its medical candidates and guidance for students on how to prepare themselves to apply to read medical degrees.

-It also contains some important information about entry requirements to medical degrees for both first-time applicants and re-sits.
+It also contains some important information about entry requirements to medical degrees for both first-time and retake applicants.

 - Have gained suitable work experience;

-- Demonstrate good communication skills at interview which would aid dealing with patients;
+- Demonstrate good communication skills at interview to reflect how you would deal with patients;

 - Be well-rounded individuals (have hobbies and interests);

-- Have researched the profession and are well-informed of issues within medicine;
+- Have researched the profession and be well-informed of issues within medicine;

-- Have a genuine ambition and determination to become a doctor.
+- Have a genuine ambition and determination to become a medical practitioner.

-Medicine is a five/six year course studied at university and in hospitals which qualifies you to become a doctor.
-“Doctor” is a broad term encompassing many careers including GP (general practitioner), surgeon, specialist (pathologist, anaesthetist, etc.).
+Medicine is a five/six year course studied at university and in hospitals that qualifies you to become a doctor.
+‘Doctor’ is a broad term encompassing many careers including GP (general practitioner), surgeon and specialist (e.g. pathologist or anaesthetist).

 Completing a degree in medicine is the only way to legally become a doctor in the UK.
-Be aware that many courses offered do not do this and are purely science degrees e.g. medical sciences, biomedical sciences, clinical sciences, etc
+Be aware that many courses offered do not do this and are purely science degrees (e.g. medical sciences, biomedical sciences and clinical sciences).

 A rewarding and varied career